fox-one/oobid/README.md

 # oobid

-oobid is a simple tool for generating transfer url for mixin messager.
+oobid is a simple tool for generating transfer url for mixin messenger.
 It support ocean one making order style memo.

 ## Usage